elispb/BasketManagememtAPI/startup-instructions.md

    - From the repo root (or `BasketManagementAPI` folder), run:
      `dotnet run --project BasketManagementAPI\BasketManagementAPI.csproj`
    - Open `https://localhost:<port>/swagger/index.html` in your browser (port number is shown in the console output).
 The API uses the same connection string and now talks to the Docker SQL Server.

-4. **Optional: inspect data inside the container**
-   - Run a SQL query using `sqlcmd` inside the container, e.g.:
-     `docker exec -it basketmanagementapi-tests-db /opt/mssql-tools18/bin/sqlcmd -S localhost -U sa -P Str0ng!Passw0rd -Q "SELECT * FROM dbo.ShippingCosts"`
-   - Replace the query to inspect the discount definitions or other tables as needed.

 Let me know if you want a script to automate the setup or help creating launch configurations.